birthed-by-the-necrophage/bbtnp-hugo-source/content/post/session-12.md

 This oddly shaped building floats about 100 feet of the ground, and has a bubble car hitching post near it single entrance, guarded by a single guard named Mvixx.
 An ear wrenching scream of pain intermittently erupts from the building, causing the entire structure to shake.

-The part immediately decides to investigate, landing the bubble car and making short work of Mvixx.
+The party immediately decides to investigate, landing the bubble car and making short work of Mvixx.

 ![Monument 5 iso map](/uploads/monument-5-iso.png)